directus-labs/guest-authoring/next-auth-with-directus/index.md

 ## Building the Frontend Application (Nextjs)

 With the backend already running, you can now start building the application's frontend.
-To do so, first navigate to the _next-directus_ folder if you are still in the _server_ folder with the command:
+To do so, first navigate to the _next-directus_ directory if you are still in the _server_ directory with the command:

 ```bash
 cd ../